tobias-theobald/cobot-cfos-charger/README.md

 COBOT_CLIENT_SECRET=...

 # Get these values from the wallboxes.
-# The base URL will probably look like http://admin:password@192.168.1.42
+# The production base URL will probably look like http://admin:password@192.168.1.42
 CFOS_BASE_URL=...
 # The RFID ID will be the one you use to authenticate with the wallbox, probably an 8-digit hex number IIRC.
 CFOS_RFID_ID=...
+# In the absence of actual wallboxes, we can use a mock endpoint to simulate the wallbox API.
+This is not tested very well!
+# If you want to use this, set CFOS_BASE_URL=http://mockuser:mockpassword@localhost:3000/api/cfos-mock and CFOS_RFID_ID=abcdef01
+ENABLE_CFOS_MOCK_ENDPOINT=false

 # Generate this value randomly by running `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"` in your terminal
 IRON_PASSWORD=...

 # DB_URI will change when we switch to a different database
 DB_URI=file:./database.json

-# In the absence of actual wallboxes, we can use a mock endpoint to simulate the wallbox API.
-This is not tested very well!
-ENABLE_CFOS_MOCK_ENDPOINT=true
-# If you want to use this, set CFOS_BASE_URL=http://mockuser:mockpassword@localhost:3000/api/cfos-mock
 ```

 See also src/env.ts for the environment variables that are used in the code.